-Munich is the picture-perfect European city in the winter, especially after a snowfall.
+Munich is a picture-perfect European city in the winter, especially after a snowfall.
 The snow dusts the churches and charming red roofs of the old town with a fairytale white.
-Not only is it picture-perfect, but winter sees an increase in cultural events from fantastic concerts, spirit and beer events, and great outdoor activities.
+Not only is it picture-perfect, but winter has an increase in cultural events, including fantastic concerts, spirits and beer events, and great outdoor activities.
 If you’ve come to Munich for their famous Christmas markets in December, you might find yourself marketed out or eager to explore more of what this city has to offer.
 Or maybe you’ve arrived in Munich after the cheerful holiday season, and it just seems cold, dark, and empty.
-No matter your reason for traveling here, there’s plenty of things to do in Munich in the winter, including November, December, and January.
+No matter your reason for traveling here, there are plenty of things to do in Munich in the winter, including November, December, and January.
 So, pack your warm gear and Los Gehts!

 Munich and the surrounding area of Bavaria are teeming with fun things to do in the winter.
 Whether you are an outdoor snow-loving adventurer or enjoy a quiet day curled up in a cafe with a good book, Munich has a winter activity for everyone.
 Just find your ideal activity and click on it below!

 Munich can be quite moody in the winter.
-Temperatures can range anywhere from 35 F down to 0 F. You’re likely to encounter both snow, sun, and rain.
-I always recommend layers as the best option, especially for anyone without proper winter gear.
-Make sure you pack boots that are going to keep your feet dry and warm wool socks.
+Temperatures can range anywhere from 35 F down to 0 F. You’re likely to encounter snow, sun, and rain.
+I recommend layers as the best option, especially for anyone without proper winter gear.
+Make sure you pack boots that will keep your feet dry and warm wool socks.
 Pack a winter coat or one you can layer underneath.
-Bring a hat, gloves, and a scarf, and you should be ready to beat the cold with these fun winter activities.
+Bring a hat, gloves, and a scarf; you should be ready to beat the cold with these fun winter activities.
 For a complete packing guide, read my German winter essentials packing guide

 1. Check out a Snowy View of Munich